Ramanujan's congruences

+Later, other congruences of this type were discovered, for numbers and for Tau-functions.

 Background

 In his 1919 paper, he proved the first two congruences using the following identities (using q-Pochhammer symbol notation):

 He then stated that "It appears there are no equally simple properties for any moduli involving primes other than these".

 After Ramanujan died in 1920, G. H. Hardy extracted proofs of all three congruences from an unpublished manuscript of Ramanujan on p(n) (Ramanujan, 1921).
 The proof in this manuscript employs the Eisenstein series.

-In 1944, Freeman Dyson defined the rank function and conjectured the existence of a crank function for partitions that would provide a combinatorial proof of Ramanujan's congruences modulo 11.
+In 1944, Freeman Dyson defined the rank function for a partition and conjectured the existence of a "crank" function for partitions that would provide a combinatorial proof of Ramanujan's congruences modulo 11.
 Forty years later, George Andrews and Frank Garvan found such a function, and proved the celebrated result that the crank simultaneously "explains" the three Ramanujan congruences modulo 5, 7 and 11.

 In the 1960s, A. O. L. Atkin of the University of Illinois at Chicago discovered additional congruences for small prime moduli.
 For example: